Morse complexes and multiplicative structures: Introduction

-The labelling, Neumann or Dirichlet, comes from similar results which have been obtained previously in Witten's theory of de Rham cohomology for manifolds with boundary (see \cite{chang, nier, shubin}).

-In the present article, we present an important complement to Theorem \ref{complexes} which deals with the multiplicative structures which exist on the considered complexes.
-Here we follow ideas which have been developed by K. Fukaya for closed manifolds (see \cite{fukaya} and also \cite{betz},\cite{watanabe}).
-Indeed, in \cite{fukaya} Fukaya has proposed the construction of an $\A$-category whose objects are the smooth functions on a given closed manifold $M$ and the set of the morphisms $\mor (f,g)$ is $\Z$-module generated by the critical points of $g-f$.
+In \cite{fukaya} Fukaya outlined the construction of an $A_\infty$-category whose objects are the smooth functions on a given closed manifold $M$ and the set of the morphisms $\mor (f,g)$ is $\Z$-module generated by the critical points of $g-f$.
 He describes the $\A$-operations

 by counting points with sign (orientation) on the zero-dimensional moduli space of flow lines intersection according to the scheme provided by a generic (trivalent) rooted tree.